bwlewis/rthreejs/README.md

 # Changes in version 0.3.4 (August, 2021)

-Added a JavaScript 'program' function argument to run extra user-supplied JavaScript initialization code, see the graphjs help for an example.
+Added a JavaScript 'program' function argument to run extra user-supplied JavaScript initialization code, see the graphjs help for examples.

 # New in version 0.3.0 (June, 2017)